Mile High Stadium: Concerts

 June 27, 28 and 29, 1969, concert promoter Barry Fey held The Denver Pop Festival at Mile High Stadium with many well-known acts performing every evening.
 The city of Denver supported the festival and made available areas for camping and other services.
 The Denver Police however allowed non-ticket holders to enter the parking area whereupon they attempted to climb over chain link fencing to see the show while claiming that music should be "free".
 Police responded by lobbing tear gas canisters toward the fences knowing full well that the gas would affect everyone in attendance at the outdoor venue.
 Sunday night's final act was The Jimi Hendrix Experience, which proved to be the Experience' final performance as a trio as well.
 Bassist Noel Redding quit and simply flew back to England that night.
 Jimi did not perform again for 6 weeks until mid-August when he closed The Woodstock Music and Art Fair with his new band.
-Jimi Hendrix died 13 months later in September 1970.
+Jimi Hendrix died a year later in September 1970.